|

 • Pretend Play Sets make a good context for creative conversation.

-All these toys have one thing in common, they are exciting for the kiddos to engage in and they will naturally make conversation while having fun.
+All these toys have one thing in common, they are exciting for the kiddos to engage in, and they will naturally make conversation while having fun.
+These toys can also encourage early communication behaviors like cooing and babbling, helping to build those foundational skills from the start.

-Leveraging cutting-edge assistive technology you will be able to harness the power of speech through different ways.
+Leveraging cutting-edge assistive technology, you will be able to harness the power of speech therapy in different ways.
 These apps offer interactive exercises, personalized features, and user-friendly interfaces, taking speech therapy to another level.

 To mention a few: